 - In order to be supported by the RCGS, expeditions whose leadership and/or majority of participants/proponents are “professional adventurers” will require:

-- A high level of physical challenges;
+- A high level of physical challenges and difficulty;

 - Enhanced gain of knowledge (in the broad sense of the word as opposed to “scientific” discoveries);